Grades: 9-12 (Science, Chemistry and Biology)

-- If you had at least one high reading the students will probably be interested in discussing how they feel about their, or a nearby community's, water not being properly disinfected.
+If you had at least one high reading the students will probably be interested in discussing how they feel about their, or a nearby community's, water not being properly disinfected.
 The students may also want to discuss what it would be like to live under a boil water advisory.
-Information on this can be found at:

 Evaluation: Students can be evaluated on the work they submit from the calculations in Lesson Four.
 They should demonstrate the proper use of units and an understanding of how concentration measurements work.
 Students can be evaluated based on their participation in the class discussions on both the chlorine and ammonia reaction and the social impact of poor quality drinking water.

 If the class finds ammonia in any of the samples you should have them compose a letter to the treatment facility which informs them of the concentration of ammonia that was found and asks if this ammonia is present in the raw water or is added during treatment.
 It may take some phone calls and further investigation to gain this information.
 If the ammonia is in the raw water then it is cause for concern because this prevents proper disinfection.
 The class can try to get in contact with the treatment facility again to ask if they are aware of this problem and how they might be able to address it.
 Students may also want to write to their MLA to inform them of the situation.
 The Safe Drinking Water Foundation would like to know if classes are taking this sort of action so please keep us updated by sending an e-mail to email@example.com